 \subsection{Discussion}

-Conventional DRL methods, while effective for general UAWM optimization, present critical limitations in emergency scenarios.
-Their reliance on extensive offline training, implementation complexity, and the well-known simulation-to-reality gap make them unsuitable for time-sensitive, real-world operations.
-Although Diffusion Models (DMs) can enhance DRL by generating synthetic data to improve generalization, they introduce significant computational overhead, limiting their deployment in edge-constrained environments.
-In contrast, the proposed FRSICL framework leverages LLM-enabled ICL to overcome these challenges.
-It offers three key advantages for emergency wireless sensing and control: (1) fast, training-free adaptation through natural language prompts; (2) iterative policy refinement using online performance feedback; and (3) transparent, human-interpretable decision-making processes—features essential for reliability and responsiveness in critical situations such as wildfire monitoring.
+While conventional DRL methods are effective for general UAWM optimization, they have critical limitations in emergency scenarios.
+Their dependence on extensive offline training, the complexity of implementation and the known discrepancy between simulation and reality make them unsuitable for time-critical real-world deployments.
+Although Diffusion Models (DMs) can improve DRL by generating synthetic data to improve generalization, they result in significant computational overhead, limiting their use in environments with limited capabilities.
+In contrast, the proposed FRSICL framework utilizes LLM-enabled ICL to overcome these challenges.
+It offers three key advantages for wireless emergency detection: (1) fast, training-free adaptation through natural language prompts; (2) iterative policy refinement through online performance feedback; and (3) transparent, human-interpretable decision-making processes, which are essential for reliability and responsiveness in critical situations such as wildfire monitoring.

 The proposed FRSICL framework improves the reproducibility and transparency of AI-driven optimization by replacing the opaque, hyperparameter-dependent nature of DRL with a prompt-based, feedback-guided process.
 Through structured experimentation using well-documented OpenAI models, the study shows that ICL-based methods can achieve competitive performance while remaining interpretable, verifiable, and easily replicable.
 Additionally, consistent benchmarking across different OpenAI models highlights the practical trade-offs between reasoning ability, latency, and cost, reinforcing the value of using standardized models as credible baselines for reproducible AI research.